-V = volume in ml of standard sodium hydroxide solution, after deducting blank;

-N = normality of standard sodium hydroxide solution; and

-M = mass in g of the sample taken for the test

-A-4 DETERMINATION OF MOISTURE
+B-4 DETERMINATION OF MOISTURE

-A-4.1 General
+B-4.1 General

 Moisture is determined by titrating a known volume of liquified sample against standard Karl-Fischer reagent.

-A-4.2 Take 100 ml (100 g) of the liquified methyl chloride sample slowly in 50 ml of methanol (whose water content has been previously determined).
+B-4.2 Take 100 ml (100 g) of the liquified methyl chloride sample slowly in 50 ml of methanol (whose water content has been previously determined).
 Determine the water content in the sample by the Karl-Fischer method as prescribed in IS 2362.

-A-5 DETERMINATION OF BOILING RANGE
+B-5 DETERMINATION OF BOILING RANGE

-A-5.1 Apparatus
+B-5.1 Apparatus

-A-5.1.1 Thermometer

-Range — 40 °C to + 10 °C, 80 mm immersion (see IS 4825).
+B-5.1.1 Thermometer — Range — 40 °C to + 10 °C, 80 mm immersion (see IS 4825)

-A-5.1.2 Graduated Cylinder — 100 ml.
+B-5.1.2 Graduated Cylinder — 100 ml

-A-5.1.3 Boiling Chips
+B-5.1.3 Boiling Chips

-A-5.1.4 Barometer
+B-5.1.4 Barometer

-A-5.1.5 Dry Ice-Acetone Bath
+B-5.1.5 Dry Ice-Acetone Bath

-A-5.2 Procedure
+B-5.2 Procedure

 Take 100 ml of liquified methyl chloride in a graduated cylinder containing boiling chips.
 Immediately immerse the bulb of thermometer in the methyl chloride.
 As soon as the temperature of the thermometer stops dropping rapidly, raise the bulb of the thermometer 1 mm above the surface of the methyl chloride and read the initial boiling temperature.
-If this temperature after correction is below — 24.6 °C, immediately immerse the graduated cylinder in a dry ice-acetone bath until boiling has stopped.
+If this temperature after correction is below − 24.6 °C, immediately immerse the graduated cylinder in a dry ice-acetone bath until boiling has stopped.
 Remove the cylinder, note the volume and determine the temperature at which boiling begins as before.
-Repeat this operation until a boiling point not lower than —24.6°C corrected is obtained.
+Repeat this operation until a boiling point not lower than − 24.6°C corrected is obtained.
 Record the corrected temperature (A) and the volume at this point.

-A-5.2.1 Place the cylinder in a 2 l beaker containing about 800 ml of water at 35 °C. Add hot water, as required, to maintain the temperature at 35 °C. Allow the methyl chloride to evaporate until the volume boiled off is 95 ml plus the volume recorded when the temperature not lower than (-) 24.6 °C was obtained.
-Determine the temperature (B) at this point by the same procedure as in A-5.2.
+B-5.2.1 Place the cylinder in a 2 l beaker containing about 800 ml of water at 35 °C. Add hot water, as required, to maintain the temperature at 35 °C. Allow the methyl chloride to evaporate until the volume boiled off is 95 ml plus the volume recorded when the temperature not lower than (-) 24.6 °C was obtained.
+Determine the temperature (B) at this point by the same procedure as in B-5.2.

-A-5.3 Calculation
+B-5.3 Calculation

 The corrected temperature, A and B represent the boiling range for 95 percent of the material.
 Mark temperature corrections by applying the thermometer corrections and barometric pressure correction.
-The latter is equal to + 0.032 °C (760 — P), where P is the barometric pressure in mm Hg.
+The latter is equal to + 0.032 °C (760 − P), where P is the barometric pressure in mm Hg.

-A-6 DETERMINATION OF FREE CHLORIDE
+B-6 DETERMINATION OF FREE CHLORIDE

-A-6.1 General
+B-6.1 General

 A known quantity of liquified sample is scrubbed through gas washing bottles containing potassium iodide-starch solution and the liberated iodine is titrated against standard sodium Thiosulphate.

-A-6.2 Apparatus
+B-6.2 Apparatus

-A-6.2.1 Conical Flask

-250 ml capacity, titted with a side tube and provided with a stopper.
+B-6.2.1 Conical Flask — 250 ml capacity, titted with a side tube and provided with a stopper.

-A-6.2.2 Graduated Cylinder — 100 ml capacity
+B-6.2.2 Graduated Cylinder — 100 ml capacity

-A-6.2.3 Gas Wash Bottles — 250 ml capacity.
+B-6.2.3 Gas Wash Bottles — 250 ml capacity

-A-6.3 Reagents
+B-6.3 Reagents

-A-6.3.1 Potassium Iodide (10 Percent)
+B-6.3.1 Potassium Iodide (10 percent)

 Dissolve 25 g of potassium iodide in distilled water and make to 250 ml.

-A-6.3.2 Starch (1 Percent Solution)
+B-6.3.2 Starch (1 Percent Solution)

 Mix 1 g of soluble starch with 10 ml of water and add this mixture, without stirring, to 90 ml of boiling water.
 Boil for further 5 min and cool.

-A-6.3.3 Standard Sodium Thiosulphate Solution (0.2 N)
+B-6.3.3 Standard Sodium Thiosulphate Solution (0.2 N)